 - There is no requisite number of subheadings.
-However, because headings are meant to divide a primary part into secondary parts, there should be a minimum of 2 subheadings per section if a subheading is used.
+However, because headings are meant to divide a primary part into secondary parts, there should be a minimum of 2 subheadings per primary section if a subheading is used.
 If there is only one subheading, add a second subheading or delete the single subheading.

 - If subheadings are used, all text in the section must be included under a subsection.
 A subheading (for example, H3 level) needs to directly follow a primary heading (H2 level).
 This rule applies to all subheadings (H3, H4, etc) under the primary (H2 level) headings in a paper.
 The only exception is if there is a short introductory paragraph (eg, 1-2 sentences) after a primary heading; in this case, no subheading is needed to introduce this short paragraph.

 - Often, Discussion sections will only have the subheading "Conclusions.”
 However, the first section of the Discussion also requires a subheading to meet the minimum requirement of 2-same level subheading within a section.
 Common subheadings include "Principal Findings," "Limitations," "Future Work," and "Conclusions".
 Make the authors aware of these additional subheadings during the first copyediting stage so that they can change the details of the subheadings if desired (see below for example).